ulflulfl/homeautomation/MAX98357_Media_Player.md

 ### Home Assistant

 Once the ESP32 is set up and powered on, the "ESPHome I2S Media Player" simply appears in Home Assistant.

+Obviously, you need to have the ESPHome integration installed.